-5 Incidentally, this may explain, as noticed above, the worldwide relative scarcity of microlevel research on consumption and saving.
+5 Incidentally, this may explain, as noticed above, the worldwide relative scarcity of micro-level research on consumption and saving.

 Our variable of interest is the household saving rate, defined as disposable income minus consumption expenditure as a ratio of disposable income.
 Since we are concerned with household decisions, disposable income is measured as gross household income (from labor and other sources) net of taxes and retirement contributions, the latter being subtracted because of their compulsory rather than voluntary nature.
 Besides this standard saving rate, which will be the basis for our econometric work, we have calculated the following alternative measures: (a) Saving to consumption, which is a monotonic transformation of the traditional saving-to-income ratio, but is not affected by low or zero income.6; (b) The same saving/income and saving/consumption ratios augmented by durables, health and education expenditures.
-Details on methodological and measurement aspects can be consulted in Annex 1.
+Details on methodological and measurement aspects are included in an unreported annex available from the authors upon request.